-There's a new tax form on the block, and it will change how business owners and tax professionals handle certain types of tax reporting for the 2020 tax year and beyond.
-Basically, the 2020 Form 1099-NEC replaces Form 1099-MISC for reporting nonemployee compensation (in Box 7), shifting the role of the 1099-MISC for reporting all other types of compensation.
+The IRS introduced the 1099-NEC in 2020, which changes how business owners and tax professionals handle certain types of tax reporting.
+Basically, the Form 1099-NEC replaced Form 1099-MISC for reporting nonemployee compensation (in Box 7), shifting the role of the 1099-MISC for reporting all other types of compensation.

 Here's some more guidance on the difference between the 1099-MISC and 1099-NEC, and what you need to know to use the forms properly.